 - Always lock your vehicle.

-- There is a blue light emergency phone in BVU's main parking lot for emergencies.
+- There are blue light emergency phones in the following parking lots for emergencies.

 Sexual Assault/Date Rape Prevention Tips:

 Anyone can be the victim of sexual assault or rape, regardless of age, sex, race, status or type of dress.
 Please keep these tips in mind:

 - Do not send mixed messages.
 Be clear, say “no” when you mean it.